ibm-mas-manage/sno/docs/index.md

 - Local storage in Kubernetes means storage devices or filesystems available locally on a node server.
 Install [LVM-Operator]] (https://github.com/red-hat-storage/lvm-operator)

+!!! note
+    You’ll need an additional disk, an SSD preferably, and configre ODS LVM Operator to use it.

 You can install LVM operator from operator hub.

 - Install ODF LVM Operator from OperatorHub